 Maple syrup is extremely hard to find on aisles where you would normally find vanilla, coconut, or almond extract.

-I suggest you calling your local stores before heading out because after 5 stores, I ended up doing the same thing.
+I suggest you call your local stores before heading out because, after 5 stores, I ended up doing the same thing.

 As far as baking with a liquid sweetener, it’s up to you.
 It’s important to note that maple syrup is just as sweet as sugar so you’re all good here.
 Another great liquid sweetener to use is molasses.